survoai/humalect-docs/docs/11-Platform/admin.md

 ## 6. Manage User Invites

-If you wish to invite a new member to access the cluster and project and view pipelines, click on the `+ Invite User` button located at the right top.
+If you wish to invite a new member to access the cluster and view pipelines, click on the `+ Invite User` button located at the right top.

 Once you click on the `+ Invite User` button, enter the email address of the person you wish to invite and click `Submit`.